BioNTech: Locations

 BioNTech's founding place and global headquarters is Mainz, Germany.
 Other sites in Germany are located in Berlin, Halle (Saale), Idar-Oberstein, Marburg, and Munich.
 The company operates several GMP-certified manufacturing sites across Germany.

 BioNTech also operates international offices and manufacturing sites in Europe (Vienna, Austria; London, England; Cambridge, England), North America (Berkeley Heights, U.S.; Cambridge, U.S.; Gaithersburg, U.S.), Asia (Istanbul, Turkey; Singapore; Shanghai, China), Australia (Melbourne) and Africa (Kigali, Rwanda).

 Management Board

-The management Board of BioNTech, as of July 2024, is made up of Uğur Şahin (Chief Executive Officer), Annemarie Hanekamp (Chief Commercial Officer), Jens Holstein (Chief Financial Officer), Sierk Poetting (Chief Operating officer), Ryan Richardson (Chief Strategy Officer), James Ryan (Chief Legal and Chief Business Officer) and Özlem Türeci (Chief Medical Officer).
+The management Board of BioNTech, as of May 2026, is made up of Uğur Şahin (Chief Executive Officer), Annemarie Hanekamp (Chief Commercial Officer), Kylie Jimenez (Chief People Officer), Sierk Pötting (Chief Operating Officer), James Ryan (Chief Legal and Chief Business Officer), Özlem Türeci (Chief Medical Officer), and Ramón Zapata (Chief Financial Officer).

+In March 2026, it was reported that Uğur Şahin and Özlem Türeci will leave BioNTech and establish a new biotechnology company by the end of 2026.

 Therapeutic areas

 Oncology

 To enhance cancer treatment, BioNTech is developing combinations of multiplatform assets, including targeted therapies, immunomodulators, and mRNA-based therapies, with the aim of creating synergistic effects.
 By identifying novel cancer-specific or tumor-specific targets and integrating its platforms, BioNTech seeks to improve treatment outcomes across all stages of cancer.
 For example, the company is developing combination therapies, such as pairing CAR-T cell treatments with mRNA-based vaccines.
 These vaccines encode target structures that boost CAR-T cell activity and persistence, enhancing the overall treatment effectiveness.

 In November 2023, in an interview to German broadcaster ZDF, BioNTech CEO Uğur Şahin said the company expects a mRNA-based therapeutic cancer vaccine approval by 2030.
 BioNTech also announced in May 2024 that it expects to launch its first cancer therapies starting in 2026.